 Every week, students receive an opportunity to speak one-to-one with their form tutor and voice any concerns or troubles they may be experiencing during the PD lesson.
 The form tutor will then deal with this by any appropriate means.

-When reviewing provision, students will meet as appropriate with the SENDCo, Head of Year/Student Performance Leader, or form tutor to resolve any worries they may have and promote understanding.
+When reviewing provision, students will meet as appropriate with the SENDCo, Head of Year/Pastoral Officer, or form tutor to resolve any worries they may have and promote understanding.

 At The Morley Academy we are committed to including and supporting pupils with Special Educational Needs and Disability (SEND).